dwasinge/kafka-examples/data-generator-service/README.md

 You can then execute your binary: `./target/data-generator-service-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .

+## Access the application

+The application currently has no exposed endpoints.
+All processing is completed through Kafka topic producer and consumers.

+NOTE:  The current port is set to 8084 for local development